 Harris has taken Aeschylus’ tripartite epic Oresteia and spun it into three new and modernised strands.
 Part One, ‘Agamemnon’s Return’, opens with Clytemnestra – a washed up glitzy singer in this version – still bent on avenging the daughter sacrificed at the hand of her husband.
-‘The Bough Breaks’ has the taste for revenge inherited by Electra and her brother Orestes, then wrought over Clytemnestra at its end.
-Only in Harris’ final part, ‘Electra and her Shadow’ is the family line purged, via Electra’s descent into insanity – or else her haunting by the curse that began with her parents.
+‘The Bough Breaks’ sees this taste for revenge inherited by remaining children Electra and her brother Orestes, then wrought over Clytemnestra at its end.
+Only in Harris’ final part, ‘Electra and her Shadow’, is the family line purged, after Electra descends into insanity or is haunted by the curse of her parents.

-True to Harris’ innovation, a pair of superb female performances carry the play.
+True to Harris’ textual innovation, a pair of superb female performances carry the play.
 Pauline Knowles deftly blends fragility with a threatening and unpredictable quality.
 Her hysteria in Part Two is chilling and entirely convincing.
 But Olivia Morgan as Electra is the stand-out.
-As the troubled teenager of Part Two, Morgan expertly mounts a naïve sulkiness that escalates to derangement by her conclusion.
+As the troubled teenager of Part Two, Morgan expertly builds a naïve sulkiness that crescendos to derangement by the play’s conclusion.
 Ultimately, this is her tragedy.

+It wasn’t all immaculate.
 As a trilogy This Restless House can feel disjointed: there’s a long leap of time between Part One and Two, while Part Three picks up directly where its prequel left off.
-Plot continuity is most sustained between Parts One and Two, with Part Three making the boldest departure from Aeschylus.
+Plot continuity is most sustained between Parts One and Two, with Part Three providing the boldest departure from Aeschylus.
 Joining too late to feel fully developed is the story of Electra’s similarly troubled and parallel-fated psychiatrist (played by Kirsty Stuart).

-But the play’s jumbled quality adds to the chaotic texture that is its lifeblood.
-Obviously Harris has prioritised the creation of a trio of distinctive narratives than the forging of a connection to run between them.
-It takes immense skill to pack three subtly different, incredibly exhilarating pieces into a single production, without losing final coherence.
+But the play’s jumbled quality adds to a chaotic texture that is its lifeblood.
+Obviously Harris has prioritised the creation of a trio of distinctive narratives over the forging of a connection to run between them.
+It takes immense skill to pack three subtly different, incredibly exhilarating pieces into a single production, without losing overall coherence.
 This Restless House comes within reaching distance of dramatic over-load but halts just in time: it is an exercise in stamina and in avoiding self-indulgence.